 What is turbidity?

-Turbidity is an optical characteristic which refers to the degree of clarity of a liquid.
+Turbidity is an optical characteristic that refers to the degree of clarity of a liquid.
+Turbidity levels can be measured with a turbidity meter.
 Turbidity in water is caused by individual suspended particles or colloidal matter that scatters or obstructs light transmittance: the higher the concentration of suspended particles/colloidal matter, the higher the turbidity.
-Such particles are normally too small to be detected by the human eye; therefore, turbidity measurement has to be done with a turbidity meter.
+Such particles are normally too small to be detected by the human eye; therefore, turbidity measurement has to be done with a turbidity meter or turbidity analyzer.
+The best way to control processes that require close turbidity monitoring is with an in-line turbidity meter.
+An in-line turbidity meter provides a continuous measurement of turbidity that can be used for process control purposes.
 Everyday examples of turbid liquids are:

 What influences turbidity measurements?